Doctor of Public Administration

 Core Courses (20 hours)

-DPA 651 Conduct of Inquiry and Theoretical Foundations of the Field
+PAD 651 Conduct of Inquiry and Theoretical Foundations 4 Hrs.

 Electives (20 hours)

-Students must complete 20 hours of elective course work chosen from a menu of 500-level courses in public management or public policy approved by the doctoral program faculty.
-One elective must be a quantitative analysis course selected with the approval of the student's adviser.
+Students must complete 20 hours of elective course work at the 500 level of above approved by the doctoral program faculty.
+One elective must be a quantitative analysis course selected with the approval of the student's advisor.
 On admission, each student's level of preparation in this area will be assessed.
-Based on that assessment, the adviser will direct the student toward an appropriate 500-level quantitative analysis course to ensure that the student has at least the minimum level of competence required.
+Based on that assessment, the advisor will direct the student toward an appropriate 500-level quantitative analysis course to ensure that the student has at least the minimum level of competence required.
+If the student does not have the specific 400-level prerequisites for a 500-level quantitative course, the student will have to take that 400-level prerequisite even though it cannot count toward the hours required for the doctoral program.

 After the student completes the five DPA core courses, he or she will be required to complete a qualifying exam to demonstrate competence in the required core fields.
 The exam contains both oral and written components and will be administered and evaluated by a committee of three faculty members chosen from among those faculty who have taught core courses.
 Students who have not passed the qualifying exam with a grade of B or better after two attempts will be dropped from the doctoral program.